akospaska/Apex-Lab-Frontend-Test/README.md

 ## First thoughts:

-- I was thinking, I will use **Redux** for this project, but i have canceled it, because the data flows through only 3 different level.
+- I was thinking, I will use **Redux** for this project, but I have canceled it, because the data flows through only 3 different levels.
 - The task says we need to create a search button.
 Instead of the search button, the data fetching starts after 0.6 seconds when the user stopped the typing.
 Not ideal on mobile devices.
-- The task says the desing is absolutly secondary, but i have tried to do my best.
+- The task says the design is absolutely secondary, but I have tried to do my best.
 - Usually i am using Semantic UI, but in this project has been made with the mentioned Material UI.

 ## Structure: